 Now, don’t get me wrong, he is without question one of the absolute best fighters in the world, and I’ve no doubt he will continue to steamroll through many a top welterweight.
 Competitively?
 Covington is going nowhere.
 But singing the praises of a disgraced former president just doesn’t have the same bite as being the poster boy for the king that everybody despises.
 Colby personified the Trump agenda, and it pained people to watch him get the last laugh after every fight; just as it did each time that Trump came out on top over his political adversaries.
 That’s what made his schtick so very effective.
 But the Trump brand has now taken a beating at the hands of Joe Biden, and in turn, so has Colby’s.
 The man he built his empire of hate around has fallen, and Trump’s favourite fighter is at a crossroads.

 My guess?
 I think Colby goes back to being the star wars-spoiling arsehole he was before all of this.
 We all know the story (or at least Colby’s version) of what lead up to that infamous ‘filthy animals’ promo in Brazil, and how it supposedly saved him from being cut from the organisation.
 So it’s not hard to imagine that he’ll simply put that sloganed red hat on the shelf, and return to the aforementioned headline-grabbing offensive trash talk.
 No big deal.
 But alternatively: could a Colby Covington face turn be on the table?
 Is such a thing even possible?
 I honestly cannot say for sure.
-If you are to believe that his gimmick was pure that, a gimmick, then maybe you’d have no problem with Covington shaking his opponent’s hand and saying “thank you all for coming out tonight, make sure you always follow your dreams!”
+If you are to believe that his gimmick was just that, a gimmick, then maybe you’d have no problem with Covington shaking his opponent’s hand and saying “thank you all for coming out tonight, make sure you always follow your dreams!”
 But for many including myself, the man crossed those lines and burned those bridges.
 He went far beyond being a Bisping-Esque lovable dick that we love to hate.
 The hate was all too real for Colby.
 And that’s what makes his future so intriguing.
 As I said, he’s a killer and he’s here to stay.
-But the era of “Chaos” may well be over, and it’s hard to say what becomes of the man behind the red hat and shades.
+But the era of “Chaos” may well be over, and it’s hard to say what becomes of the man behind the red hat.